STEM NIGHT OPS OVERNIGHT

 Bring your students aboard for an unforgettable night of STEM learning!
 During the Night Ops Overnight your students will visit select areas of the ship to see various spaces and systems and discuss the science and engineering behind them.
 As the students move around the ship, they will participate in several hands-on science stations and demonstrations by our STEM Team to illustrate the science behind USS Hornet.
 STEM Night Ops are available any night of the week!

-For weekend dates please email email@example.com to check availability!
+For more information on available dates please email email@example.com

 We offer the ultimate Science-themed overnight experience for schools & youth groups, offering: